 To provide students with the foundational skills and resources for academic and career success, and assure a "smart start" to the Excelsior University academic experience, the University has implemented a Cornerstone course requirement.
-All students who enroll in an undergraduate degree program on or after November 1, 2019, will be required to complete a Cornerstone course in their first term of credit-bearing activity after admission to Excelsior University.
+All students in an undergraduate degree program are required to complete a Cornerstone course in their first term of credit-bearing activity after admission to Excelsior University.